-This is the next in a series of interviews Christopher Durham, founder of My Private Brand and VP of retail brands at Theory House, will conduct with private brand leaders around the world.
+This is the next in a series of interviews Christopher Durham, founder of My Private Brand, will conduct with private brand leaders around the world.
 Today, he discusses retail-owned brands and their evolution with Vertex Award winner Marie Horodecki-Aymes, Director of Design and Packaging for Canadian retailer Metro Brands at Metro Inc.

 Marie is responsible for the overall brand identity and strategy as well as day-to-day deployment of the roadmap to deliver the brand success.

 Prior to joining Metro Inc., Marie held a variety of managing roles in retail industry such as private brand development director, retail strategist, and sustainable sourcing leader in France, Italy and Belgium.